Sugarbunnies: Others

-Vanilla is a pink mouse and the younger sister of Cocoa.
-She wears a white bunny hat.
+Vanilla is a pink mouse with a white bunny hat, and is Cacao's younger twin sister.
 She and her brother live in Mousefields, located next of Bunniesfield.
-Both brother and sister decided to visit Bunniesfield one day through a rainbow and met Shirousa and Kurousa.
+The two decided to visit Bunniesfield one day through a rainbow and met Shirousa and Kurousa.
 The mouse siblings so liked the sweets, chocolates and pastries the bunnies make they wanted the bunnies to teach them to become chocolatiers.
 The bunnies agreed and made the mouse siblings their apprentices.
 Their ultimate goal is to make a castle made of chocolate.